TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 - **Google Slides**: For creating slides and visual aids to enhance the presentation.

 ## What is Enterprise Integration?
-Define Enterprise Integration and discuss its significance in building scalable, distributed applications.
-Include key concepts and goals, such as interoperability, scalability, and flexibility.
 #### Data-centric integration
 - **Data-centric integration is fundamentally about ensuring data consistency and accuracy**, it tends to be more naturally aligned with monolithic architectures because of their inherent centralized control over data.
 #### Event Driven Integration